Student Services Department

-- A student having or being exposed to a communicable disease is required to report this information to the vice president of student services.
-If a student reports this information to a college official (such as a counselor, advisor, instructor, dean or staff member), that college official must notify the vice president of student services.
+- A student with a communicable disease diagnosis or exposure must report this information to the vice president of student services.
+If a student reports this information to a college official (such as a counselor, advisor, instructor, dean, or staff member), that college official must notify the vice president of student services.
 The student may be excluded from the institution until an appropriate evaluation of the student’s medical condition can be made.
 The evaluation is made by a physician and/or health department official, and testing may be required if appropriate.

 - If a student is found to have a communicable disease, the vice president of student services prohibits the attendance of the student on campus or at any college activity until a satisfactory letter or certificate is obtained from one or more licensed physicians or public health officials stating that the student is not a health risk to employees and other students at the college.
 The college is not liable for any cost associated with doctor’s visits.

-- If an employee of a contractor or contracted service reports having or being exposed to a communicable disease condition to his or her supervisor, or to an official of the college, the employee may be excluded from the workplace until appropriate evaluation of the employee’s medical condition can be made.
+- If an employee of a contractor or contracted service reports having or being exposed to a communicable disease condition to their supervisor or an official of the college, the employee may be excluded from the workplace until an appropriate evaluation of the employee’s medical condition can be made.

-- The assessment of a contractor or a contracted service employee with a suspected communicable disease, and the final determination of that person’s ability to remain on the job, is made by the vice president of administrative services.
+- The vice president of administrative services assesses a contractor or a contracted service employee with suspected communicable disease and determines that person’s ability to remain on the job.

 Communicable Disease Education

-The college is committed to providing resources to ensure the safety and well-being of its students, staff and faculty.
-We want to convey basic information in various ways to include the distribution of printed material, posters, electronic formats, meetings, and speakers.
+The college is committed to providing resources to ensure the safety and well-being of its students, staff, and faculty.
+We want to convey basic information in various ways including the distribution of printed material, posters, electronic formats, meetings, and speakers.